-However, how do the two differs?
+However, how do the two differ?

 However, in reality, when you put Assault vs. Battery into a clear perspective, the two have separate legal meaning.

 Assault is an intentional act that results in physical harm fear for another person.
-This applies even when the victim of the Assault physically harmed.
+This applies even when the victim of the Assault is physically harmed.

 On the flip side, Battery is the intentional offensive or harmful touching of another person without their consent.
 It must include intentional touching, harmful or offensive touching, and with no consent from the victim.

 Jurisdictions have three degrees of assault/battery, which have a range of punishment for the crime.